 - Irish Dancing Magazine – Online magazine with articles, recommendations, and a forum for fans of dance.

 - Costumes and More – See what Irish dance costumes looked like in previous eras.

-- Dance Dresses – Here you will see the differences between Irish solo dance dresses and team dresses.
+- Dance Dresses – An article on the evolution of Irish dance dresses.

 - Evolution of Irish Dance – Track the gradual changes in Irish dance from the 1500s to today.

 - Irish Dance Instructions – A comprehensive list provides footwork and group formation instructions for a huge number of Irish dances.

 Did You Know?

 In the 18th century rival dance masters would also challenge each other at local fairs – dancing until one collapsed from exhaustion.